Rhoban/placo/docs/dynamics/concepts.rst

 In the context of the dynamics solver, a task eventually boils down into expressing a desired acceleration.

-As explained in the :doc:`introduction <dynamics/introduction>`, a task structure will look like:
+As explained in the introduction, a task structure will look like:

 :math:`\ddot x^{desired} = K_p (x^{task} - x) + K_d (\dot x^{task} - \dot x) + \ddot x^{task}`.

 Where the :math:`task` superscript denotes the values produced by the task, and :math:`x` is the quantity you want to control (joint position, effector position, effector orientation etc.).
-In a :doc:`joint task <dynamics/joints_task>`, these values are simply the desired joint position, velocity and acceleration, *i.e* :math:`x = q`.
+In a :doc:`joint task </dynamics/joints_task>`, these values are simply the desired joint position, velocity and acceleration, *i.e* :math:`x = q`.

 Each task has a :func:`kp <placo.DynamicsTask.kp>` attribute, allowing to adjust the proportional gain and adjust